atolye15/checklist/checklists/hiring-process.md

 description: Make sure that the documents of the employee who will start work are complete and ensure that they are protected
 ---

-- [ ] Request of Employment Documents
+- [ ] Request employment documents
 The list of requested documents are sent to the candidate after job offer has been accepted.
 The submission of necessary documents are required within the settled timeframe.

 - [ ] Finalize agreements and contracts